 From the Founder:

-Hi my name is Adria Nicole and I am a singer/songwriter, musician, and artist.
+Hi, my name is Adria Nicole and I am a singer/songwriter, musician, and artist.
 You can check out my work at www.AdriaNicole.com

 I purchased my first ukulele in 2011 and it was love at first strum!
 I began teaching myself and quickly realized this was something I wanted to share with others.
 I started a women's ukulele meetup/jam and began hosting ukulele bootcamps for adults.
-In 2012, I taught ukulele to kids 6-12 years old as part of the ArtWONDERful program at CAMP and then organized the very first Uke Go Girl!
+In 2012, I taught ukulele to kids 6-12 years old as part of the ArtWONDERful program at CAMP on Cherokee and then organized the very first Uke Go Girl!
 Summer Workshop.